foxer9developer/OTT-Startup-Trial/README.md

 # OTT-Startup-Trial
-a test repo for the netflix clone(OTT)
+A netflix clone built on react-JS